Download this page as a PDF (updated 16 Dec 2017)

 You cannot go directly to a publisher’s website and log in to access a journal.
 You have to go through Library Search, or the database and journal links we provide on our website, for your log in to work.

 Your Academic Liaison Librarians recommend databases on their subject guides, and one of our main roles is to teach students how to find the best journals for their subject!

-Grey literature is a term which describes those publications which are not produced commercially or through publishers.
+Some information sources are valid and reliable for your academic work, but not produced commercially or through publishers.
+These types of sources are sometimes categorised as grey literature.
 They might include research papers and reports from organisations, statutory materials and statistics from Government departments, and conference papers.

-Many of these sources are found freely on the web, and often using a search engine like Google.
-These sources are often in PDF format and can be downloaded.
+Many of these sources are found freely on the web, using a search engine like Google.
 Your Academic Liaison Librarians will also recommend relevant, quality websites on your subject guide.